pvcraven/web-development-class/source/assignments/collaborative_reflection/collaborative_reflection.rst

    like "teamwork" and "communication" without explaining exactly what skills help foster teamwork and communication, and how exactly it helps.
 2. What dispositions (qualities of mind and character) help achieve a shared goal?
 Why?
-How do dispositions differe from skills?
+How do dispositions differ from skills?
 3. For your project, describe how these skills were applied as part of the project.
 Be specific.
 What skill, and how was it applied.
 4. As different people have different strengths and weaknesses, describe how